Hannah Martin: Storylines

 Philip begins dating again, seeing Molly Harrison (Robyn Hughan), a woman he met in the newsagency.
 Hannah goes out of her way to break up Philip and Molly to the extent of spiking her dinner with chilli causing her to have a bad reaction to the mixture.
 Hannah's behaviour worsens and she begins treating classmate Robert Dong (Nelson Leongue) badly.
 Philip realises the effect of his relationship with Molly and stops seeing her and Hannah realises how selfish she is being.
 Hannah responds positively when Philip begins dating Jen Handley but the relationship lasts a short while.
 Hannah begins seeing Lance Wilkinson (Andrew Bibby) but ends the relationship when he brags about how far he has really gone with her.
-However, Lance and Hannah find themselves back in each other's lives when Philip begins dating Lance's mother, Ruth who treats Helen after she suffers a stroke.
-Helen dies the following year, leaving Hannah devastated.
+However, Lance and Hannah find themselves back in each other's lives when Philip begins dating Lance's mother, Ruth, who treats Helen after she suffers a stroke.
+Hannah is devastated when Helen dies the following year.

 Hannah struggles to adjust when Philip and Ruth marry, and Lance and his sister Anne move in.
 She feels Ruth is trying to replace Julie and is constantly hostile towards her despite reassuring she is not.
 Hannah decides she wants to spend time in France with her friend Claire Girard (Adele Schober) for six months.
 Philip is against it at first but agrees.
 At the airport, Paul McClain (Jansen Spencer) declares his feelings for her and they share a kiss.
 On her return, Hannah has visibly changed, sporting short hair and bringing a new attitude home with her.
 It takes several weeks for her to readjust to life in Erinsborough and she and Paul resume their relationship.
 However, when Paul obsesses over BMX riding, Hannah breaks up with him and takes an interest in John "Teabag" Teasdale (Nathan Phillips), much to Philip's chagrin.
 Hannah is shocked when Philip and Ruth decide that they plan to move to Darwin and refuses to go, and is determined to stay when she realises Lance and Anne are staying put.
 Teabag offers to let Hannah stay with him but after she sees his place, she declines.
 On the night before the Martins' departure, Hannah is distressed when Helen's ring goes missing.
 Ruth finds it and Hannah is overjoyed.
 She and Paul spend the night in her cubby house in the backyard and discuss old times.
 The following morning before the Martins leave for Darwin, Hannah and Paul share one final kiss and agree to keep in touch.
-In 2005, Hannah makes a brief cameo in Annalise Hartman's (Kimberley Davies) documentary where she is revealed to be living in London and discusses her experiences of living in Ramsay Street.
+Six years later, Hannah makes a brief cameo in Annalise Hartman's (Kimberley Davies) documentary where she is revealed to be living in London and discusses her experiences of living in Ramsay Street.